-2. Turnover of products and/ services as a percentage of turnover from all products/service that carry information about environmental and social parameters relevant to the product, safe and responsible usage, recycling and/or safe disposal.
+2. Turnover of products and/ services as a percentage of turnover from all products/service that responsible usage, recycling and/or safe disposal.

 The Company manufactures electrical steel laminations, sub-assemblies for motor & generator cores, die-cast rotors and machined casted & fabricated parts and shafts.
 The customer uses these parts to build their final product.
 Therefore, product information is not applicable at this stage.